Chronic Low Back Pain: Bio-Psycho-Social Model In Physiotherapy Treatment

 In the movement impairment disorder, the disorder is derived from the peripheral nervous system associated with a painful loss of normal physiological movement of a spinal segment in one or more directions.
-In this group of clients, the history will support that normal movement was not restored following acute pain episode due to fear avoidance behaviour, belief that pain is damaging and has been advised not to provoke pain.
+In this group of clients, history supports the notion that normal movement was not restored following acute pain episode.
+This is a result of fear avoidance behaviour, belief that pain is damaging and has been advised not to provoke pain.
 These are with people with insignificant radiological findings and are unable to differentiate a stretching discomfort from a physiological/structural pain.
-They present with muscle guarding in the direction of the pain and symptoms are relieved with gentle activity, heat and stretching.
+They present with muscle guarding in the direction of the pain.
+Symptoms dissipate through gentle activity, heat and stretching.
 Again, this painful loss of normal physiological movement can occur in all directions.
 In this article, we will look at the active extension pattern.

 In the active extension pattern, the disorder is as a result of the lumbar segment “actively” held into extension.

-- Found more commonly in women than men
+- is found more commonly in women than men

-- Injury is caused by an extension or forward bending in the presence of hyperextension of the lumbar spine
+- injury is a result of an extension or forward bending in the presence of hyperextension of the lumbar spine

-- Pain is provoked with extension and forward bending activities and relieved with lumbar flexion
+- Pain is a result of extension and forward bending activities and relieved with lumbar flexion

 - On objective assessment: